arunj123/pico_display/README.md

 1.  **Advanced Media Controller (`media_app`):** The flagship application.
 It's a BLE Human Interface Device (HID) with a rotary encoder for media control, which also connects to your local Wi-Fi to receive data from a host application.
 It then renders a beautiful, real-time weather and clock display on a color LCD.
 2.  **Classic BLE Keyboard (`keyboard_app`):** A more traditional firmware that turns the Pico W into a simple wireless keyboard.

-The project is architected in C++ for performance and clarity, heavily leveraging the Pico's unique Programmable I/O (PIO) and demonstrating a robust cooperative multitasking approach to handle Bluetooth, Wi-Fi, and hardware interrupts simultaneously.
+The project is architected in C++ for performance and clarity, heavily leveraging the Pico's unique Programmable I/O (PIO) and demonstrating a robust cooperative multitasking approach to handle Bluetooth, Wi-Fi, and real-time hardware interrupts simultaneously.

 ## Features